Clarify the requirements. How the Product Backlog Refinement works?

 At the meeting the presence of the Product Owner, Scrum Master and Development Team is required.
 Their input is very important for the success of the meeting.
 It is they who set out their goals and have the widest knowledge of how the product would ultimately look.
 PBR’s job is to create the environment to have a discussion with the whole team involved in product development, so as to dispel any ambiguities and doubts about the order.

 What is it all about?

 The purpose of PBR is to specify and thereby extend the User Stories.
 Many new stories will be created.
 That’s good.
-The more stories we have, the brighter the vision of our product is.
+The better defined stories we have, the brighter the vision of our product is.
 When it comes to organizing and updating the product backlog, some of the things we fall behind with will appear.
 That’s about it in the process.
-Thanks to PBR we will know what our next sprint will be after the meeting.

 Book time for PBR